prithvi-seri/sde-coursepack.github.io/modules/intro/_posts/2022-01-07-Internal-Quality.md

 > You take one down, patch it around
 > 105 unfixed bugs in the code"

 For some software, this song never ends: we never fix all the known defects (let alone unknown defects), because doing so would require more effort than it is worth.
-If a bug only occursin exceedingly rare cases, is hard to recreate, and fixing would require a massive redesign of several highly connected sub-systems, we often may not fix it at all.
+If a bug only occurs in exceedingly rare cases, is hard to recreate, and fixing would require a massive redesign of several highly connected sub-systems, we often may not fix it at all.